 At a youth baseball club, a young boy had finished hitting drills in the batting cage and was picking up baseballs using his helmet as instructed when he was struck in the head by a baseball fired by a still-on “Iron Michael” pitching machine.
 As a result, the boy suffered a traumatic brain injury requiring a lifetime of special care.
 The boy’s devastated family sued the facility, alleging inadequate supervision of the children using its batting cages.
 Mark Wilner and Jeff Tilden represented the boy’s family in this complex three-year case.
 Following pretrial litigation in King County Superior Court, the parties reached a settlement that required the defendant to pay $2 million (primary layer insurance limits) and permitting a subsequent declaratory judgment action against the excess insurer for an additional $1.6 million—a lawsuit that settled soon after it was filed.
 As a result, the boy will receive the services he needs and the facility has strengthened its batting-case supervision.

 A tenant manufacturing hash oil in his Bellevue apartment caused a massive explosion that destroyed ten apartments and their contents and injured residents.
-With the help of Michael Rosenberger and Chelsey Mam, a tenant who lived next-door to the hash operation sued Hampton Greens Apartments and its property manager, Riverstone Residential West, for negligence.
+With the help of Michael Rosenberger, a tenant who lived next-door to the hash operation sued Hampton Greens Apartments and its property manager, Riverstone Residential West, for negligence.
 Despite having received a report of the drug operation, the complex and the property manager had failed to take action to commence eviction.
-In a 2015 bench trial, the King County Superior Court awarded GTTC’s client the full value of his destroyed property and general damages within the specific range asked for in closing argument.
+After a bench trial, the King County Superior Court awarded GTTC’s client the full value of his destroyed property and general damages within the specific range asked for in closing argument.